Welcome to the Halftime Show.

 The same mentality is playing out on robotics factory floors.
 Failure isn't the opposite of progress - it's the very raw material.

-This is much harder than it sounds.
+This is much harder than it sounds-but not for the reason you'd think.

 AgiBot runs its robots 17 hours a day in a Shanghai warehouse for exactly this reason.